hezibu/alien/cran-comments.md

-## Resubmission
+## Minor release

-This is a resubmission.
-In this version I have:
+This is a minor version release to the already published package.

+* Added functions.
-* Added .github directory to .Rbuildignore to fix the note:
+* Added new functionality to existing functions.
-  Found the following hidden files and directories:
-   .github
-  These were most likely included in error.
-See section 'Package structure' in the 'Writing R Extensions' manual.

-  CRAN-pack does not know about
-   .github
+* Expanded documentation.
+* Fixed a bug.

 ## R CMD check results

-0 errors | 0 warnings | 0 note
+0 errors | 0 warnings | 1 note

+The note is referring to URLs with status 403.

+## revdepcheck results

+We checked 0 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

-* This is a new release.
+ * We saw 0 new problems
+ * We failed to check 0 packages